wp-plugins/easy-appointments/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Calendar in bootstrap form now shows the free days and days with out free slots
+* Improved scroll to after cancel option
+* Fix bug with clone button in settings/connection

 = 1.3.0 =
 * New options for cancel button and scroll
 * I agree option for form